 - Mermaid and the Dolphin (see further above)

-- And plenty of other sculptures of the local marine life (immediately below)
+- And plenty of other sculptures of the local marine life.

-This was a new addition since the first time I visited and has, most certainly become one of the most popular things to do in La Paz Mexico.
+This was a new addition since the first time I visited.
 In fact, trying to get a picture of it without someone in the frame took a couple of days’ effort.
 Tip: in the middle of the day, under the blazing Mexican sun, when all other sensible people are under shade or in the sea, is the ‘best’ time.
 At night, when it’s illuminated – good luck.

 Another tip: if you’re heading through Baja California on a road trip, you’ll find similar signs in some of the major stops like Loreto.